anthemion-org/ogle-web/README.md

 ### Classes, methods, and plain objects

-Many JavaScript developers share a bizarre prejudice against classes, and the more I read about their rationale, the more obvious it becomes that they don’t understand classes in the first place.
+Many JavaScript developers share a bizarre prejudice against classes, and the more I learn about their rationale, the more obvious it becomes that they don’t understand classes in the first place.
 This has unfortunate implications for the entire community.

-[todo]
-Common misconceptions
-	Classes mean inheritance
-		For efficient method access, not necessary (though possible) to do more Prototypal inheritance is better than classes
-		SERIOUSLY?
-	Classes mean `new`
-		Static factory methods
-	Classes mean mutable data
-		No more than plain objects
-		Subclass must be immutable if parent is
-			Liskov substitution
+Let’s start by demolishing some common misconceptions:

+- _Traditional prototypal inheritance is better than classes_: This one is staggering, and I’ve seen it more than once.
+Class declarations _produce traditional prototypal inheritance relations_.
+The two approaches are essentially synonymous, and the few non-syntactic changes introduced by the declaration are certainly improvements;

+- _Classes mean lots of inheritance_: JavaScript classes do use prototypal inheritance to share non-static methods with instances, but it is not necessary to exceed this single layer of inheritance.
+That is a design choice, and much benefit can be gained without ever using `extends`.
+I seldom created deep inheritance hierarchies even when I used C++, C#, and Java;

+- _Factory functions are better than `new`_: Factories _are_ better in many cases, but you can still use them with classes.
+My preference is to define a simple, low-logic constructor that accepts all the arguments necessary to initialize any instance, and then `new` that constructor from static factory methods with descriptive names and specialized logic, for use by clients of the class.
+To implement truly idiot-proof encapsulation, it _was_ necessary to use closures, but that can now be accomplished with private slots;

+- _Classes mean mutable data_: Class instances need not be mutable, any more than plain objects.
+In this project, many classes are frozen in the constructor.
+That won’t work if you start subclassing (the subclass constructor won’t be able to add properties after calling `super`) but `Object.freeze` can be moved to a factory, if necessary.
+If a subclass is immutable, the Liskov substitution principle implies that the superclass must be immutable as well.
+Your reasons for making the subclass immutable probably apply to the parent class already, so I don’t see a problem here.

-Let’s attempt an objective comparison of classes and plain objects.
-We’ll also cover methods, while acknowledging that these can be used (awkwardly) with plain objects.
+Now we’ll attempt an objective comparison of classes and plain objects.
+We’ll also compare methods with ordinary functions, while acknowledging that methods can be attached (somewhat awkwardly) to plain objects.

-[todo] 'Class' synonymous with prototypal inheritance

 #### Class advantages